We have to stop optimising for programmers and start optimising for users.

 This week's quote is dedicated to the famous American software developer and blogger - Jeff Atwood

-Quoted by a developer himself, it shows that this budding industry (the software industry) is now maturing by understanding its real benefits to society -- optimsing for users.
+Quoted by a developer himself, it shows that this budding industry (the software industry) is now maturing by understanding its real benefits to society -- optimising for users.
 All projects have constraints but user needs should be prioritised over convenience for programmers.

 The starting point is giving users the complete freedom to use the software or interface with their preferences and according to their needs.
 In most cases, users know what they want but are not able to convey it in words or even end up conveying the opposite.

 So, at DDSN we give the users a chance to show their needs through prototype testing.
-Further, we anticpate user needs by observing their behaviour in the long term through analysis of analytics and then testing iterations to validate the theory.
+Further, we anticipate user needs by observing their behaviour in the long term through analysis of analytics and then testing iterations to validate the theory.
 We believe this is the best approach to meet user needs in a holistic way.

 Who is Jeff Atwood?